Behind closed doors, Pelosi disparages Trump’s ‘manhood’

 She kept it clean through a post-Oval Office press conference, suggesting to reporters that she didn’t want to embarrass Trump over his misstatement of facts in front of the cameras.

 Behind the scenes is another story.
 Out came her gibe about Trump’s masculinity, not her first.
-She made a similar comment about Trump’s demand for a wall, calling it “a manhood thing.”
+In October at Harvard University’s Institute of Politics, Pelosi made a similar comment about Trump’s demand for a wall, calling it “a manhood thing.”

 On Tuesday, she told Democrats privately, “He said at the end of the meeting, he said, ‘We can go two routes with this meeting: with a knife or a candy.
 I said, ‘Exactly.'”